-As a trader (including day traders), you report all of your transactions on Form 8949.
-If you are in the business of buying and selling securities for your own account, you may also file a Federal Schedule C to report any expense items.
+As a trader (including day traders), you report all of your transactions on Form 8949 Sales and Other Dispositions of Capital Assets.
+If you are in the business of buying and selling securities for your own account, you may also file a Federal Schedule C (Form 1040) Profit or Loss From Business to report any expense items.

 If you are a trader entering your transactions on the Form 8949, enter them under the Investment Income topic in the Federal Q&A.

-To enter information to be reported on Form 4797 Sale of Business Property:
+To enter information to be reported on Form 4797:

 When entering Mark-to-Market transactions, you do not need to designate the type of property.

 Note.
 TaxAct currently allows up to 40 transactions for Form 4797, Part II for e-filing.
 If you have more than 40 transactions, you can still use TaxAct to enter the data, but would need to file a paper return.
 Enter a Sale of Business Property summary in the program with the description of "See Attached" and the totals.
 Attach a supporting document or spreadsheet to the return that would support all the transactions.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.